Have you ever thought of a Siamese cat with a black-colored coat? Yes, black Siamese cats exist, but there is an interesting fact about them.

 The original color of the Siamese was Seal Point, but today it also comes in shades of blue, lilac, and chocolate.
-It is now possible that you can also see Siamese cats with red points, dark brown points, and other variations as well.
+In addition, it is now possible that you can also see Siamese cats with red points, dark brown points, and other variations.

 The most common thing in all Siamese cats is that they all have darker points on their tail, face, and legs, with a light body.

 But the question is, have you ever thought of black Siamese cats?

 Black Siamese Cats: The Black Himalayan Siamese Cat GeneSeating

 The coloring and points of the Siamese cat come from a specific color gene, and this gene is known as the Himalayan gene.
 The Himalayan gene causes partial albinism and is heat sensitive.
 Heat sensitivity means that the colder the area, the darker the color will be.

 This is why all Siamese cats are born white and later develop dark spots around the face, tail, and legs.
 In addition, due to this Himalayan gene, these cats have blue eyes.